LinuxUser404/MCint/origin/README.md

 # MCint
-Monte-Carlo integration implementation in C++ with OpenMPI provided by Ben Bromley
+Parallel Monte-Carlo integration implementation in C++ with OpenMPI provided by Ben Bromley